-The Group's accounting policies, including the terms and conditions of each class of financial asset, financial liability and equity instrument, both recognised and unrecognised at the balance date, are as follows:
+liability and equity instrument, both recognised and unrecognised at the balance date, are as follows:

-Recognised financial instruments Note Accounting policies Terms and conditions Financial assets ş Loans and advances 12 The loan and overdraft interest is calculated on the daily balance outstanding and is charged in arrears to a customer's account on the last day of each month.
+Recognised financial Note Accounting policies Terms and conditions instruments Financial assets 5 Loans and advances 12 The loan and overdraft interest is calculated on the daily balance outstanding and is charged in arrears to a customer's account on the last day of each month.
 Credit card interest is charged in arrears on daily balance outstanding on revolving credit cards on the 15 th day of the month.
 Loans and advances are recorded at their recoverable amount.
 For further details on the classification of loans refer to note 1.
 All housing loans are secured by registered mortgages.
 The remaining loans are assessed on an individual basis but most are also secured by registered mortgages.
 Where appropriate, housing loans are covered by mortgage insurance.
 Receivables due from other financial institutions 8 Receivables due from other financial institutions are held to maturity and are stated at cost.
 Interest revenue is recognised when earned.
-Receivables due from other financial institutions have an average maturity of 118 days with effective interest rates of 1.75% to 3.00% (2014: 2.25% to 3.56%).
+Receivables due from other financial institutions have an average maturity of 127 days with effective interest rates of 1.50% to 3.10% (2015: 1.75% to 3.00%).
 Other investments 14 Other investments are carried at the lower of cost or recoverable amount.
 Interest is recognised when earned.
-Negotiable certificates of deposit 9 Negotiable certificates of deposit are held to maturity and are stated at cost.
+Investment Securities 9 Investment securities are held to maturity and are stated at cost.
 Fair value is stated in note 37(d).
 Interest revenue is recognised when earned.
-Negotiable certificates of deposit have an average maturity of 91 days and effective interest rates of 2.36% to 2.71% (2014: 2.97% to 3.21%).
-Derivative financial assets 11 Derivative financial instruments (interest rate swaps) are carried at their fair value.
+Investment securities have an average maturity of 160 days and effective interest rates of 2.36% to 3.15% (2015: 2.36% to 2.71%) Derivative financial assets 11 Derivative financial instruments (interest rate swaps) are carried at their fair value.
 Interest rate swaps are reset every three months.
 Details of maturity terms are set out in note 11.
 Financial liabilit ties Deposits 19 Deposits are recorded at the principal amount.
 Interest is calculated on the daily balance outstanding.
 Details of maturity terms are set out in note 19.
 Trade and other payables 20 Liabilities are recognised for amounts to be paid in the future for goods and services received, whether or not billed to the Group.
 Trade liabilities are normally settled on 30-day terms.
 Subordinated debt 24 Subordinated debt is recorded at the principal amount.
 Interest is calculated on the daily balance outstanding.
 Details of maturity terms are set out in note 24.